SN 441011

 SN 441011, until 2019 SEV 1011, is the Swiss national standard for AC power plug for domestic use and similar purposes.
-The plug SN 441011 Type 12 and the socket SN 441011 Type 13 are also known internationally as Type J.
+The plug SN 441011 Type 12 and the socket SN 441011 Type 13 are also known internationally as Type J, and the Europlug fits in all Swiss sockets.

 Details

 The plug-in system defined in the standard for 250 V / 440 V alternating voltage at 50 Hz is structured to be “hierarchically downward compatible”.
 This means that sockets designed for 16 amps also accept plugs for 10 amps, but not the other way around, and that 2- or 3-pole (single-phase) plugs can also be used with 5-pole (three-phase) sockets.
 The Euro plug (2.5 A) also fits into all 4 socket types.

 In all versions with three or five contact pins (Types 12/13, 15, 23 and 25) the middle pole is the protective contact.
 Although the contact pins are of the same length, the protective contact is in advance because the sockets for the neutral conductor and phase conductor(s) are sunk deeper in the socket.
 The offset arrangement of the contacts ensures reverse polarity protection (with a socket, the phase conductor is on the right and the protective conductor is at the bottom).
 All new sockets are equipped with protective collars.
 Sockets without protective collars were allowed outside of wet rooms until 2016, but existing sockets of this type can continue to be operated.